 Leah Moser | Program Director

 Leah Moser directs the Center’s administrative and programmatic operations, staff, campus and community partnerships.
 She has been with the Lerner Center since 2011, beginning as a Lerner Fellow and also serving as the Program Coordinator and Assistant Director.
 She earned a Bachelor’s degree in community, public and worksite health from Truman State University, and a Master’s degree in public health through the Central New York Master of Public Health program at Syracuse University’s Maxwell School of Citizenship and Public Affairs and SUNY Upstate Medical University.
-She earned a certificate in health services management and policy from the Maxwell School at Syracuse University and is a Certified Health Education Specialist.
+She earned a certificate in health services management and policy from the Maxwell School and is a Certified Health Education Specialist.
 Leah is also a certified facilitator for the Diabetes Prevention Program with the Downtown Syracuse YMCA.

 Email Leah: email@example.com